abpframework/abp/docs/en/CurrentUser.md

 ### Properties

-Here, the fundamental properties of the `ICurrentUser` interface:
+Here are the fundamental properties of the `ICurrentUser` interface:

-* **IsAuthenticated** (bool): Return `true` if current user has logged in (authenticated). `Id` and `UserName` returns `null` if the user has not logged in.
+* **IsAuthenticated** (bool): Returns `true` if the current user has logged in (authenticated).
+If the user has not logged in then `Id` and `UserName` returns `null`.
-* **Id** (Guid?): Id of the current user or `null` if the current user has not logged in.
+* **Id** (Guid?): Id of the current user.
+Returns `null`, if the current user has not logged in.
-* **UserName** (string): User name of the current user or `null` if the current user has not logged in.
+* **UserName** (string): User name of the current user.
+Returns `null`, if the current user has not logged in.
 * **TenantId** (Guid?): Tenant Id of the current user, which can be useful for a [multi-tenant](Multi-Tenancy.md) application.
+Returns `null`, if the current user is not assigned to a tenant.
-* **Email** (string): Email address of the current user or `null` if the current user has not logged in or not set an email address.
+* **Email** (string): Email address of the current user.Returns `null`, if the current user has not logged in or not set an email address.
-* **EmailVerified** (bool): True, if the phone number of the current user has been verified.
+* **EmailVerified** (bool): Returns `true`, if the phone number of the current user has been verified.
-* **PhoneNumber** (string): Phone number of the current user or `null` if the current user has not logged in or not set a phone number.
+* **PhoneNumber** (string): Phone number of the current user.
+Returns `null`, if the current user has not logged in or not set a phone number.
-* **PhoneNumberVerified** (bool): True, if the phone number of the current user has been verified.
+* **PhoneNumberVerified** (bool): Returns `true`, if the phone number of the current user has been verified.
-* **Roles** (string[]): A string array of the role names of the current user.
+* **Roles** (string[]): Roles of the current user.
+Returns a string array of the role names of the current user.

 ### Methods

 `ICurrentUser` is implemented on the `ICurrentPrincipalAccessor` (see the section below) and works with the claims.
-So, all of the above properties are actually retrieved from claims of the currently authenticated user.
+So, all of the above properties are actually retrieved from the claims of the current authenticated user.

-`ICurrentUser` has some methods to directly work with the claims if you have custom claims or get other non-common claim types.
+`ICurrentUser` has some methods to directly work with the claims, if you have custom claims or get other non-common claim types.

-* **FindClaim**: Gets a claim with the given name or returns `null` if not found.
+* **FindClaim**: Gets a claim with the given name.
+Returns `null` if not found.
 * **FindClaims**: Gets all the claims with the given name (it is allowed to have multiple claim values with the same name).
 * **GetAllClaims**: Gets all the claims.
-* **IsInRole**: A shortcut method to check if the current user has a role.
+* **IsInRole**: A shortcut method to check if the current user is in the specified role.

-Beside these standard methods, there are extension methods as shortcuts:
+Beside these standard methods, there are some extension methods:

 * **FindClaimValue**: Gets the value of the claim with the given name, or `null` if not found.
 It has a generic overload that also casts the value to a specific type.
-* **GetId**: Returns `Id` of the current user but throws an exception (instead of returning `null`) if the current user has not logged in.
+* **GetId**: Returns `Id` of the current user.
+If the current user has not logged in, it throws an exception (instead of returning `null`) .
 Use this only if you are sure that the user has already authenticated in your code context.

 ### Authentication & Authorization

-`ICurrentUser` works independent of how user is authenticated or authorized.
-It silently works with any authentication system that works with the current principal (see the section below).
+`ICurrentUser` works independently of how the user is authenticated or authorized.
+It seamlessly works with any authentication system that works with the current principal (see the section below).

 ## ICurrentPrincipalAccessor